Augsburg: Water Management System

 The water systems of Augsburg have been the site of innovations in hydraulic engineering for centuries.
 Augsburg was built on top of an aquifer fed by the Lech and Wertach rivers, which provided purified groundwater that ran through the city through springs and streams.
-The canals channeling this water through the city were first mentioned in 1276, and by 1416, waterworks, pumps, and water towers were added to effectively distribute this water.
+The canals were first mentioned in 1276, and by 1416 waterworks, pumps, and water towers were added to distribute this water effectively.
 In 1545, Augsburg was one of the first European towns to separate drinking water from water used for industry, effectively preventing water-borne diseases.
 The pumps and waterwheels also generated power for fountains and food processing, such as a 17th-century butcher's hall that still stands today.

-In the 19th and 20th centuries, hydroelectic power plants were also installed.
+In the 19th and 20th centuries, hydroelectric power plants were also installed.
 These power plants were some of the first in the world to generate electricity from water, and they are still in use today.

-On 6 July 2019, the Water Management System of Augsburg was designated as a UNESCO World Heritage Site.
+On 6 July 2019 the Water Management System of Augsburg was designated as a UNESCO World Heritage Site.

-Urban legends

-Goddess Cisa and the Stadtpir

-The pagan goddess Cisa has been linked to the civic emblem of Augsburg, known as Stadtpir.
-Cisa and the Stadtpir came to represent the prosperity of the city.
-The Stadtpir was stamped on cloth that was approved by the town cloth inspector.
-Metalworks produced in the city were also stamped with the Stadtpir.
-The Stadtpir adorns the 17th century town hall.

-The Stoinerne Ma

-The "Stoinerne Ma" ("Stony Man") is a life-size stone figure on the eastern Augsburg city wall in the area of the so-called "Sweden staircase", which is located in the immediate vicinity of the Galluskirche and St. Stephan convent (on the outside of the city wall).
-It is probably a one-armed baker with a loaf of bread and a shield.
-In the area of the feet there is a helically twisted pedestal.

-According to the legend, it is the baker "Konrad Hackher" who, during a long siege of the city, baked bread from sawdust and threw it into the ditch clearly visible for the besiegers over the city wall.
-The impression that Augsburg would still have so much bread that one could throw it over the wall is said to have demoralized the besiegers so much that they fired at him with a crossbow out of anger.
-A hit struck off his arm, and soon afterwards the siege was broken off.
-Historically, the event belongs to the Thirty Years' War, more precisely to the siege of Augsburg during the years 1634/35, when Catholic Bavarian troops under Field Marshal von Wahl wanted to recapture the city occupied by the Protestant Swedes.
-The baker's deed is not reliably proven.

-The statue is often visited by walkers strolling along the city wall.
-As it is said to be a fortunate thing to touch the stone figure's iron nose.
-This custom is particularly popular with lovers.